Welcome to the SE Asia Research Group

 In the last decade our research has included projects investigating the Sorong Fault Zone in east Indonesia, the Sumatran Fault, arc development and tectonic evolution in Java, sediment provenance and isotopic dating in Borneo, Cenozoic exhumation in West and East Malaysia and studies of the Banda Arc collision zone.

 The SE Asia Research Group is funded by industrial companies in three-year consortia.
-Research is currently supported by ENI, ExxonMobil, INPEX, Marathon Oil and Murphy.
+Our three year 2017-2019 consortium is supported by Eni.